ItsJustMeChris/envelops/DEVIATIONS.md

 ## 1. Private-key visibility is scoped to owners and admins

+The panel's Reveal button is gated to owners and admins.
+Members can no longer click-to-exfiltrate a private key from the browser; every CLI fetch is audit-logged.

+> "Under the commercial model, every invited member is one click away from walking off with any private key on the team."

 ### What `dotenvx-ops` (commercial) does

 Any member you invite to a team can see every keypair on the team from the web panel.
 They click **Reveal** on a private key, copy it out of the browser, and paste it into their local environment (for example `.env.keys`) so that `dotenvx run` can decrypt `.env.vault` / `.env` files.